FusionSense/RadarPipeline/docs/JetsonConfiguration.md

 3. Go through the initial setup process.
 4. Get the shell script `jetsonconfig.sh` on the Jetson via USB drive and place it on the Desktop.
 Eject the drive.
 5. Plug in the WiFi adapter
-6. Open a terminal and run this command while in the Naples  EE Capstone Lab `cd Desktop; chmod +x jetsonconfig.sh; ./jetsonconfig.sh; rm jetsonconfig.sh; cd` (the script contains detailed information on each installation step)
+6. Open a terminal and run this command while in the Naples  EE Capstone Lab `cd Desktop; chmod +x jetsonconfig.sh; ./jetsonconfig.sh` (the script contains detailed information on each installation step)
+7. Follow the instructions given by the script.
+8. Run `rm jetsonconfig.sh; cd`

 ## (Option 2) Flash the Pre-Prepared Image